google/WebFundamentals/src/content/en/ilt/pwa/lab-gulp-setup.md

 #### Explanation

-We start by generating __package.json__ with `npm init`.
+We start by generating __package.json__ with `npm init` (the `-y` flag uses default configuration values for simplicity).
 This file is used to keep track of the packages that your project uses, including gulp and its dependencies.

 The next command installs the gulp package and its dependencies in the project.
 These are put in a __node_modules__ folder.
 The `--save-dev` flag adds the corresponding package (in this case gulp) to __package.json__.
 Tracking packages like this allows quick re-installation of all the packages and their dependencies on future builds (the `npm install` command will read __package.json__ and automatically install everything listed).